fyellin/PuzzleSolver/README.md

        doesn't match the regular expression, skip these values and try again.
     1. If the value of the expression is a value we're already using for a previous evaluator and `not use_duplicates` then continue
+    1. Check all constraints; if any return False, then continue.
     1. Add the current variables and values to the set of known value
     1. Recursively run this algorithm with n + 1
     1. Remove the current variables and values from the set of known values